 Please do not send application materials directly to the school.

-Carnegie Mellon University is located in Pittsburgh, Pennsylvania, which has been cited as the “Best Arts Destination” among mid-sized cities and one of the country’s most affordable and livable places.
-In addition to the Carnegie Museum of Art, The Andy Warhol Museum, the Mattress Factory, Carrie Furnaces, and the Pittsburgh Glass Center, the city has a vibrant art scene that includes many experimental and public exhibition opportunities.
+Carnegie Mellon University (CMU) is located in Pittsburgh, Pennsylvania, which has been cited as being the “Best Arts Destination” among mid-sized cities and one of the most affordable and livable places in the US.
+The city’s rich arts scene includes the Carnegie Museum of Art, The Andy Warhol Museum, the Mattress Factory, Carrie Furnaces, the August Wilson African American Cultural Center, the Kelly Strayhorn Theater, Pittsburgh Cultural Trust, and the Silver Eye Center for Photography.
+In addition, the city also has many grassroots initiatives, experimental spaces, and public exhibition opportunities.

-Carnegie Mellon University and the School of Art value equality of opportunity, mutual respect and believe that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding.
-As such, CMU does not discriminate against any Faculty or Staff, or any applicant for employment, on the basis of disability, protected veteran status, race, ethnicity, or gender.
+Carnegie Mellon University and the School of Art value equality of opportunity and mutual respect, and believe that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding.
+As such, CMU does not discriminate against any Faculty or Staff, or any applicant for employment, on the basis of disability, protected veteran status, race, ethnicity, gender, or sexual orientation.

 Position and salary are commensurate with experience.
-Carnegie Mellon University offers competitive employee benefits packages.
+Carnegie Mellon offers competitive employee benefits packages.

 • Letter of application with teaching philosophy

-• Proposals for introductory and advanced level classes in sculpture
+• Proposals or Syllabi for introductory and advanced level courses

 • Curriculum Vitae

-• Names/email addresses/telephone numbers of 3 professional references (no recommendation letters).
+• Names/email addresses/telephone numbers of 3 references (no recommendation letters).